 When should I seek professional help for AI-related anxiety?

 If AI imposter syndrome is affecting your sleep, your relationships, your ability to work, or your overall mood for more than a few weeks, consider talking to a therapist.
 This is especially important if you notice withdrawal from professional activities, persistent feelings of worthlessness, or catastrophic thinking you can't shake.
-A therapist familiar with workplace anxiety and identity issues can help.
-Visit our resources page or infear.org for help finding support.
+Our detailed guide on when to seek professional help for AI anxiety walks through the signs and how to find the right therapist.
+Visit our anxiety support resources or infear.org for help finding support.

 I manage a team.
 How can I help my employees with AI imposter syndrome?